MicrosoftDocs/architecture-center/docs/guide/technology-choices/hybrid-considerations-content.md

 Hybrid solution considerations include:

-- Hardware requirements: Whether to refresh, repurpose, or replace existing hardware.
+- Hardware requirements: Consider whether to refresh, repurpose, or replace existing hardware.
 Brownfield scenarios use existing hardware in modern hybrid workload approaches.
 Greenfield scenarios buy new hardware or use hardware as a service with a monthly fee.
-- Hosting location: Whether to use on-premises datacenter, edge, Azure cloud, or multicloud hosting with a consistent cloud-native technology approach.
+- Hosting location: Consider whether to use on-premises datacenter, edge, Azure cloud, or multicloud hosting with a consistent cloud-native technology approach.
 Business, compliance, cost, or security requirements might determine hosting location.
-- Workload type: Whether the workloads are distributed, containerized, or traditional IT hosted on VMs or databases.
+- Workload type: Consider whether the workloads are distributed, containerized, or traditional IT hosted on VMs or databases.
 [Azure IoT Hub](/azure/iot-hub), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service) clusters, or PaaS solutions outside of Azure datacenters can host hybrid workloads.

 To evaluate hybrid solutions, developers and DevOps teams might emphasize criteria like mass deployments and restricted vs. purpose-built hardware.
 System administrators might focus on hosting location or hardware and hypervisor usage.
-All factors are important for the final decision, but depending on requirements, background, and expertise, organizations might approach the hybrid solution decision differently.
+All factors are important for the final decision, but depending on requirements, background, and expertise, organizations might approach the evaluation from different starting points.

-Some organizations and roles might start with hardware and hosting requirements and constraints.
+Some organizations and teams might start with their hardware and hosting requirements and constraints.
 Other organizations might start by investigating various PaaS and cloud service capabilities from an application and workload perspective.
-The following sections present hybrid solution decision trees from the hardware and services perspectives.
+The following sections present hybrid solution decision trees from both the hardware and services perspectives.

 ### Start with hardware

-The following hybrid solution decision tree starts with a hardware deployment and hosting model, and proceeds through steps to select an appropriate Azure hybrid solution.
+The following hybrid solution decision tree starts with a hardware deployment and hosting model, and proceeds through decision points to select an appropriate Azure hybrid solution.
 The three deployment choices are existing or custom hardware, another public cloud, or Microsoft-specified deployments.

 ![Diagram that shows a decision tree for selecting Azure hybrid services.](./images/hybrid-decision-tree.png)